 The Bahai Gardens contains nine concentric circles each filled with flowers, small trees, small sculptures, water fountains and pools.
 To the sides of the gardens are wooded areas designed to house wildlife and to cut down on urban noise.
-The 200,000 square metres of land were designed by Iranian architect Fariborz Sahba funded by donations made only by Bahais, the world over.
+The 200,000 square meters of land were designed by Iranian architect Fariborz Sahba.
+Funding comes from donations made only by Bahais, the world over.

-The 23 bus can be taken from the German Colony, winding around the Bahai Gardens and passing the main gate at the upper section of the gardens.
-Be sure to ask the bus driver when to get off as the gardens cannot be seen from the bus when driving above the gardens.
+The 23 bus can be taken from the German Colony.
+It winds around the Bahai Gardens and passes the main gate at the upper section of the gardens.
+Be sure to ask the bus driver when to get off.
+The gardens cannot be seen from the bus when driving above the gardens.
 The desired stop is located on Rechov HaNassi and a small street by the name of Dafna takes one down to the main gate.
 A large number of tour buses will indicate that you have arrived at the Bahai Gardens but be sure to walk 100 meters to the left of the main gate if you’d like to join the guided tour.
 At the end of the tour, leaving the gardens at Rechov HaTzionut, the guards and guides are more than happy to point you in the direction you need.

 For a current timetable of the guided tours please click here.

-The Bahai Gardens is included in some tours including the three times a week tour from Jerusalem and Tel Aviv which makes a brief stop at the site.
+The Bahai Gardens is included in some tours.
+These include the three times a week tour from Jerusalem and Tel Aviv which makes a brief stop at the site.
 Full tours are only available direct from the gardens.